Valles Mines, Missouri, U S A

 and said, "I'm going to marry that woman".

-When I got back to my tent my superior, for reasons not like her, was waiting for me.
+But getting back to reality, by the time I got back to my tent my superior, for some reason was waiting for me.
 Before I could

 get it out how I had met this complete jackass and how horribly he had treated me, she said, "You'll